-Located just north of the equator, Malaysia borders Thailand, Indonesia and Brunei, and has maritime boundaries with Indonesia, Singapore and the Philippines.
+Located just north of the equator, Malaysia borders Thailand, Indonesia and Brunei Darussalam, and has maritime boundaries with Indonesia, Singapore and the Philippines.

-The Federation of Malaya was established on 31 August 1957.
+The Federation of Malaya was established on 31 August 1957 after the British surrendered their colonial rule over the Malaysian peninsular.
 On 16 September 1963, the Federation was enlarged by the accession of Singapore, Sabah (formerly British North Borneo) and Sarawak.
 The name 'Malaysia' was adopted from that date.
 Singapore left the Federation on 9 August 1965.

 System of Government

 Malaysia is a federal constitutional monarchy and a parliamentary democracy.
-The Head of State is the Yang di-Pertuan Agong (King).
-The Head of Government is the Prime Minister, who is also the head of the Cabinet.
+The constitution establishes the Head of State as the Yang di-Pertuan Agong (King), and the Head of Government as the Prime Minister.

-The governing Barisan Nasional (National Front) coalition comprises the United Malays National Organisation (UMNO), the Malaysian Chinese Association, the Malaysian Indian Congress, plus a number of other parties including some based in East Malaysia.
-This coalition, in which UMNO is the dominant voice, has been in power at the federal level in one form or another since the first elected government in 1955.
+The governing Barisan Nasional (National Front) coalition comprises 13 parties including the United Malays National Organisation (UMNO), the Malaysian Chinese Association, the Malaysian Indian Congress.
+This coalition, in which UMNO is the dominant voice, along with its predecessor has been in power since Independence.

 The Barisan Nasional Government is led by Prime Minister Dato' Sri Najib Razak, who succeeded former Prime Minister Tun Abdullah Badawi on 3 April 2009.

-Barisan Nasional was returned to power with a reduced majority of 133 seats in the General Election on 5 May 2013, down from the 140 seats won in the 2008 Elections.
+In the General Election on 5 May 2013, the Barisan Nasional coalition was returned to power with a reduced majority of 133 seats, down from the 140 seats won in the 2008 elections.
 The Opposition Pakatan Rakyat (People’s Pact) alliance won 89 seats.

 The principles of national sovereignty and mutual respect for territorial integrity, mutual non-aggression, and non-interference in domestic affairs of other countries are central tenets of Malaysia's foreign policy.
-This is reflected in Malaysia's membership of the United Nations and prominent roles in organisations such as the Association of Southeast Asian Nations (ASEAN), the Organisation of the Islamic Conference (OIC), which Malaysia chaired from 2003 to March 2008, and the Non-Aligned Movement (NAM), which Malaysia chaired from 2003 to 2006.
+This is reflected in Malaysia's membership of the United Nations and prominent roles in organisations such as the Association of Southeast Asian Nations (ASEAN), the Organisation of the Islamic Conference (OIC) and the Non-Aligned Movement (NAM).

-- parliamentary, legal and administrative systems with many similar features and common membership of the Commonwealth;
+- parliamentary, legal and administrative systems with similar features and common membership of the Commonwealth

-- regular and close consultations in a variety of policy fields such as a bilateral Foreign Ministers' Meeting and a ministerial-level Joint Trade Committee; and
+- regular and close consultations in a variety of policy fields such as a bilateral Foreign Ministers' Meeting and a ministerial-level Joint Trade Committee meeting, and

 - bilateral defence and security cooperation, including through the Malaysia-Australia Joint Defence Program and the Five Power Defence Arrangements.

-The Australian Parliament's Joint Standing Committee on Foreign Affairs, Defence and Trade tabled a report into Australia's Relationship with Malaysia in March 2007.
-The report noted the changing nature of Australia's relationship with Malaysia – from one of support in the early years of Malaysia's formation to the present wide-ranging and extensive collaboration across all fields.
+In 2007, Malaysia celebrated its 50th anniversary of independence and Australia and Malaysia celebrated the 50th anniversary of formal diplomatic relations.
+To commemorate the occasion the Department of Foreign Affairs and Trade (DFAT) released a bilingual photographic publication entitled Australia-Malaysia: Celebrating 50 Years.
+In addition, the Australian Parliament's Joint Standing Committee on Foreign Affairs, Defence and Trade tabled a report on Australia's Relationship with Malaysia.
+The report noted the changing nature of Australia's relationship with Malaysia, from one of support in the early years of Malaysia's formation to one of wide-ranging and extensive collaboration across all fields.

 People to people links